 So, you could imagine my incredulous amazement when one of my colleagues from my former employer, onOne Software, took me to see my first waterfall.
-Since then, Ive had the fortune of visiting many more waterfalls in Oregon and Washington, each offering its own charm and varying degrees of distance and difficulty to get to.
-So, Id like to share five beautiful waterfalls that Ive photographed with the hope that you check them out for yourselves when you find yourself in the area.
+Since then, I’ve had the fortune of visiting many more waterfalls in Oregon and Washington, each offering its own charm and varying degrees of distance and difficulty to get to.
+So, I’d like to share five beautiful waterfalls that I’ve photographed with the hope that you check them out for yourselves when you find yourself in the area.

-#1 – Big Spring Creek Falls — Skamania County, Washington
+1. Big Spring Creek Falls — Skamania County, Washington

-Ive only been to Big Spring Creek Falls twice and I fell in love with it the second I saw it.
+I’ve only been to Big Spring Creek Falls twice and I fell in love with it the second I saw it.
 Sure, the fact that these falls are only 30 feet from the dirt parking area doesn’t hurt but once you lay eyes on this gorgeous series of cascading waterfalls, you’ll understand why it takes my #1 spot.

-#2 – Emerald Falls — Hood River County, Oregon
+2. Emerald Falls — Hood River County, Oregon

 I was shocked that I had only recently discovered this gem after living in Oregon for this long.
 The reason why Emerald Falls ranks so highly in my book is mostly due to Gorton Creek, which is the body of water that is fed by the cascading waterfall at the end of its trail.

-#3 – Panther Creek Falls — Skamania County, Washington
+3. Panther Creek Falls — Skamania County, Washington

-Ive been to Panther Creek Falls a bunch of times.
-Its usually a staple for us to bring visitors to because of the relatively easy jaunt down the dirt path and the scenic overlook platform that gives you a gorgeous view of the falls.
+I’ve been to Panther Creek Falls a bunch of times.
+It’s usually a staple for us to bring visitors to because of the relatively easy jaunt down the dirt path and the scenic overlook platform that gives you a gorgeous view of the falls.
 And what a view it is!
 The carved and chiseled rock face creates a dizzying array of pathways for water to flow through, creating a beautiful effect.

-#4 – Wahclella Falls — Multnomah County, Oregon
+4. Wahclella Falls — Multnomah County, Oregon

 The trail is relatively easy although it is a steady incline pretty much the entire way.
-Towards the end of the trail, you’ll descend onto the first of two footbridges, which will lead you to the final stretch.
+Toward the end of the trail, you’ll descend onto the first of two footbridges, which will lead you to the final stretch.
 As you approach Wahclella Falls, you’ll be greeted by a very picturesque footbridge with the falls sitting several hundred feet behind it.

-#5 – Latourell Falls — Multnomah County, Oregon
+5. Latourell Falls — Multnomah County, Oregon

 Like Wahclella Falls, Latourell has a very picturesque footbridge near its base, giving you a variety of ways to photograph it.
-You can climb under the bridge for some unique views and when the weather and winds cooperate, its also possible to walk right up to it, although you can be certain that you and your camera will get saturated by spray.
+You can climb under the bridge for some unique views and when the weather and winds cooperate, it’s also possible to walk right up to it, although you can be certain that you and your camera will get saturated by spray.